isomerpages/moe-bukitviewpri/_student/MOE Sexuality Education.md

 <p>You may click&nbsp;<strong><a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">here </a></strong>for
 more information on MOE Sexuality Education.</p>
 <h5><strong>OVERVIEW OF BUKIT VIEW PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2025</strong></h5>
-<p>4. &nbsp;Sexuality Education is delivered in a holistic manner through
+<p>4.
+Sexuality Education is delivered in a holistic manner through the school
-the school curriculum.
-The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law. <br>You may click <strong><a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here </a></strong>for more information on the scope of Sexuality Education in the school curriculum.</p>
+curriculum.
+The content for Sexuality Education is grouped into five main
+themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+<br>You may click <strong><a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">here </a></strong>for
+more information on the scope of Sexuality Education in the school curriculum.</p>
-<p>5. &nbsp; The subjects that incorporate topics on sexuality include:
+<p>5.
+The subjects that incorporate topics on sexuality include:
 <br>a.&nbsp; Science
 <br>b.&nbsp;Character and Citizenship Education (CCE)</p>
 <p><strong>Sexuality Education</strong>:&nbsp;
-<br>6. &nbsp;The upper primary years mark the onset of puberty.
-With better
+<br>6.
+The upper primary years mark the onset of puberty.
+With better nutrition
-nutrition and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
+and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
 The implication is that our children are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
 Furthermore, our young are also exposed to a wide range of influences that could endanger health and undermine the integrity of the family.
 Our students require close guidance so that they can respond with discernment to the sexual messages in the media and other sources.</p>
-<p>7. &nbsp;Sexuality Education (SEd) lessons are taught as part of CCE (FTGP)
+<p>7.
+Sexuality Education (SEd) lessons are taught as part of CCE (FTGP)
 at Primary 5 and 6.
 Through these lessons, students will learn healthy ways to manage the physiological, social and emotional changes in their growing years.
 They learn to build healthy and rewarding relationships